 Organics for business

-Businesses and organisations can play an important role in reducing organic waste going to landfill, particularly those that provide food services such as such hospitals, aged care providers, hotels, cafes, restaurants and food courts in shopping centres.
+Businesses can play an important role in reducing food waste sent to landfill, particularly supermarkets, hotels, cafes, restaurants and shopping centre food courts.

-The Department of Health and Human Services has developed a food organics recycling guide and calculator.
-This guide assists small to medium food service organisations reduce food waste going to landfill, potentially save costs, reduce negative environmental impacts (including greenhouse gas emissions), and demonstrate environmental leadership.
+The Department of Health and Human Services' food organics recycling guide and calculator assists small to medium sized food service organisations:

 Guidance on approvals, regulations and safety for organics units Guidance Document 218 KB

 This guidance is for small to medium food service organisations considering installing organics units.
 It builds on the Victorian food organics recycling guide by providing additional information on approvals and regulations, and health and safety precautions.

 Last updated: 21/10/2019